 When receiving IV sedation, it’s important to be hydrated.
 Dehydration combined with the anesthesia can make it more difficult for the IV to start and increase your risk of post-op nausea and vomiting.

 Your oral surgeon may instruct you to fast before the surgery, but you can still drink water, sports drinks, vitamin water, and juice.

 Call Our Oral Surgeon

 If you’re ready to start checking items off of this list, contact our friendly team at Texas Oral Surgery Specialists.
-Dr. Chris Tye is known as one of the top oral surgeons in the Colleyville, TX area.
-As the first dual degreed Oral & Maxillofacial surgeon in Tarrant County, you can feel confident in the care he provides.
+Dr. Chris Tye and Dr. Andrew Sohn are known to be among the top oral surgeons in the Colleyville, TX area.
+Doctors at TXOSS are dual degreed and Board Certified Oral & Maxillofacial Surgeons.

 Call 817-552-3223 to schedule an initial consultation.